Contact in Case of Emergency

 • Email: toddfalberg@hotmail.com

-Creating a safe, inclusive, and supportive environment is our top priority.
+Creating a safe, inclusive, and supportive environment for Fun Club participants, families and staff, is our top priority.
 This guide outlines the safety measures and preparedness protocols in place to ensure the wellbeing of all participants during club activities.

 Supervision & Staff Readiness